-Federal-Mogul and Viskase did not record taxes on its undistributed earnings of \$824 million and \$53 million, respectively, at December 31, 2013, since these earnings are considered to be permanently reinvested.
+Federal-Mogul and Viskase did not record taxes on its undistributed earnings of \$902 million and \$68 million, respectively, at December 31, 2014, since these earnings are considered to be permanently reinvested.
 If at some future date, these earnings cease to be permanently reinvested, Federal-Mogul and Viskase may be subject to U.S. income taxes and foreign withholding taxes on such amounts.
 Determining the unrecognized deferred tax liability on the potential distribution of these earnings is not practicable as such liability, if any, is dependent on circumstances existing when remittance occurs.

 Management periodically evaluates all evidence, both positive and negative, in determining whether a valuation allowance to reduce the carrying value of deferred tax assets is still needed.
-In 2013, 2012 and 2011, we concluded, based on the projections of taxable income, that certain of our corporate subsidiaries more likely than not will realize a partial benefit from their deferred tax assets and loss carry forwards.
+In 2014, 2013 and 2012, we concluded, based on the projections of taxable income, that certain of our corporate subsidiaries more likely than not will realize a partial benefit from their deferred tax assets and loss carry forwards.
 Ultimate realization of the deferred tax assets is dependent upon, among other factors, our corporate subsidiaries' ability to generate sufficient taxable income within the carryforward periods and is subject to change depending on the tax laws in effect in the years in which the carryforwards are used.
+See Note 14, "Income Taxes," to the consolidated financial statements for further discussion regarding the reversal of our Gaming segment's deferred tax assets during the year ended December 31, 2014.